 A key advantage for you is that your needs and explanations get addressed to officers and prosecutors by a fellow professional they respect—one who knows how to present your arguments persuasively.
 It’s a lot different when they hear it from you, an amateur they consider a criminal.
 And your defense attorney might just discover defenses you never knew about that could change the whole ballgame for you.

 But back to your problem, which you don’t have to solve alone.
-While pre-trial intervention might be an option to remove the charge from your record, the state can refuse to let you participate.
+While pre-trial intervention or the solicitor's drug intervention program might be an option to remove the charge from your record, the state can refuse to let you participate.

 There’s Another Way, If You Qualify